-Definition An indicator of the extent to which revenue raised covers operational expenses only or are available for capital funding purposes or other purposes How is it Net result (excluding capital items) divided by total operating revenue (excluding calculated? capital items) Why is it Assists in identifying Council's financial capacity and the ability to fund ongoi important? operations over the long-term Target Between 0% and 10% per annum (on average over the long-term)
+Definition An indicator of the extent to which revenue raised covers operational expenses only or are available for capital funding purposes or other purposes How is it calculated?
+Net result (excluding capital items) divided by total operating revenue (excluding capital items) Why is it important?
+Assists in identifying Council's financial capacity and the ability to fund ongoing operations over the long-term Target Between 0% and 10% per annum (on average over the long-term)

-Council's operating surplus ratio is forecast to remain between 0% and 10% over the next ten years.
-This means that Council is expecting to generate healthy levels of revenues that can be used to fund proposed capital and expenditure debt repayments, and is less likely to compromise the levels of service expected by ratepayers.
+Council's operating surplus ratio for 2014-15 was 10.2% and is forecast to remain between 0% and 10% over the next ten years.
+This means that Council is expecting to generate healthy levels of revenues that can be used to fund proposed capital expenditure and debt repayments, and is less likely to compromise the levels of service expected by ratepayers.